 Creative Strategies for Career Connected Learning: Youth Voice in the Media Classroom

 November 2018 – The national framework known as creative youth development takes a holistic, asset-based, and artistically rigorous approach to helping young people thrive and actualize their whole selves.
 Informed by these practices and their vision, this report takes as a starting point that arts and culture matter in the lives of youth for developing other skills and traits.

 This Year 4 evaluation focuses on several desired outcomes of The Creative Advantage during the 2016-17 school year, including increasing access to high-quality arts classes, increasing equity across the district, impacting student learning, and supporting teachers in integrating the arts by providing focused professional development opportunities.

 The Creative Advantage 2016-17 Progress Report

-December, 2016 – This evaluation focused on three main components of the Creative Advantage for 2015-16 school year: regional and school arts planning, the impact of the Creative Advantage on student learning, and practice of 21st Century skills and professional development for SPS teachers and teaching artists.
+December 2016 – This evaluation focused on three main components of the Creative Advantage for the 2015-16 school year: regional and school arts planning, the impact of the Creative Advantage on student learning, and practice of 21st Century skills and professional development for SPS teachers and teaching artists.

 Seattle K-12 Arts Plan

 March 2013 – The Seattle K-12 Arts Plan outlines the goals that SPS, our community, the City, and our partners have agreed are critical for our students and the strategies and tactics that will ensure we meet our obligation— that all students in all SPS schools have the opportunity to learn through the arts.

 June 2012 – This report presents an overview of the results from the Arts Access Survey distributed to schools in the Seattle Public School District in November 2011 – January 2012 and post-survey interviews conducted March-May 2012.
 In addition, key results from a Cohort Analysis are included, detailing demographic trends identified from an analysis of student art course enrollment data from 2006 – 2012.